 Fantasmic! is a mixed-media show presented one or more times each evening that the park is open late (10 p.m. or later).
-Staged at the end of Tom Sawyer Island opposite the Frontierland and New Orleans Square waterfronts, Fantasmic! is far and away the most extraordinary and ambitious outdoor spectacle ever attempted in any theme park.
+Staged at the end of Tom Sawyer Island opposite the Frontierland and New Orleans Square waterfronts, Fantasmic!
+Was at its debut the most extraordinary and ambitious outdoor spectacle ever attempted in any theme park.
 Starring Mickey Mouse in his role as the sorcerer's apprentice from Fantasia, the production uses lasers, images projected on a shroud of mist, fireworks, lighting effects, and music in combinations so stunning that you can scarcely believe what you have seen.

 It is not easy to see Fantasmic!
 For the first show particularly, guests begin staking out prime viewing spots along the edge of the New Orleans Square and Frontierland waterfronts as much as 4 hours in advance.
 Similarly, good vantage points on raised walkways and terraces are also grabbed up early on.
 A mom from Lummi Island, Washington, dismantled her Disney stroller to make a nest:

 We used the snap-off cover on the rental stroller to sit on during Fantasmic! since the ground was really cold.

 Along similar lines, a middle-aged New York man wrote, saying: